pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 keep its vertical position (_y_ coordinate) matching the ball's.
 This will make it follow the ball up and down:

-**TODO: automatically provide a context in the "change the code" header, like "change the code like this, in the BAR method of the FOO sprite"?**

 {{< commit make-Robot-track-Ball >}}

 This is much better, but still not quite right.
 The robot can go off